john-adeojo/Automated-Pricing/README.txt

 Pricing (apr) for loans is between 0.145 and 0.355.

 # Data
-wrte-off.csv -> write off profiles as a percentage of balance each month loans_test3.csv -> loan cohort data
+wrte-off.csv -> write off profiles as a percentage of balance each month according to risk score tier loans_test3.csv -> loan cohort data
 Note: All data is fictional and just for the purposes of testing the optimisation strategy